Arm Lift Overview

 Liposuction can be used to contour the arms if excess fat is present and the skin remains tight.
 However, an Arm Lift is the best option if the skin is loose and saggy.

-If you believe that you may be a good candidate for an Arm Lift, a qualified plastic surgeon can evaluate your circumstances, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for an Arm Lift, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Arm Lift Risks